luckysuie/Pipelines/Pipeline-19/readme.md

 	   - deployment.yaml
 	   - service.yaml
 	   - application.yaml
 - My repo contains Azure SQL Database: https://github.com/luckysuie/Java-springboot
+- Important : Do not touch database until you are more confident enough otherwise do it with plain application.
 ### Phase 1: Basic Infra and Installations
 1. Create a resource group named lucky in canada central location and inside of it create a ubuntu VM with 4vCpus and 16GiB memoy with all ports open
 2. Login to VM using SSH and do the below